This Art, Design and Media Foundation Diploma will enable you to explore and experiment across a wide range of creative disciplines.

 The Foundation Diploma is designed as a one-year full-time preparatory experience prior to undertaking studio-based undergraduate study.

 The Exploratory Stage will allow you to spend time exploring different disciplines through a series of week-long projects.
 By being introduced to materials and new methods of working; we encourage you to explore research methods and develop critical skills encouraging evaluation and reflection.
-You will explore drawing and mark making as a means to record, generate ideas and express yourself whether through fine art, illustration or design.
+You will be asked to explore drawing and mark making as a means to record, generate ideas and express yourself whether through fine art, illustration or design.
 You will be encouraged to explore all the different workshop opportunities available to you at the university, from digital software to print, ceramics and sculpture, aiming to widen your skills set, no matter what specialism you opt to follow.
+Successful completion of this stage will set you up for the pathway stage.

-You are encouraged to explore your potential future directions and make a choice in regard to specialism.
+The Pathway stage is where you are encouraged to explore your potential future directions and make a choice in regard to specialism.
 You will work more independently on longer specialist projects and build a portfolio ready for progression to BA.
+During this stage you have a choice of 3 project themes to follow and you can use any of the skills explored from the pathway stage to respond.
 You will have the opportunity to work in a vibrant studio environment alongside students following different specialist areas, for example from fashion or automotive design to experimental film or painting, contemporary craft to animation or illustration.
 We want you to be unique and build a portfolio that shows you have a breadth of 2D and 3D skills no matter what your specialist area of practice.
 To complement your practical projects, you will also attend a series of weekly lectures to help you contextualise your practice.
 During this stage you should be supported with all aspects of your UCAS application.

 The Confirmatory stage sees you working on an independent, self-initiated, final major project.
 The completed work is exhibited at the end of the year. .
 At this stage, you should be working as a professional artist or designer, managing your own workload, time and outcomes.
 You will have opportunities to discuss your work weekly with peers and tutors so that you can continue to develop and produce the best possible work.